mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 testament to the inherent disregard for life.

 At the enclosure, the quetzli are indeed stunning to behold.
-It is a bird- like reptile of over five metres in length, covered in feathery, iridescent scales.
-For the wellbeing of the animal the enclosure is unobtrusive, except for a bright red line in the earth three metres outside its perimeter.
+It is a bird- like reptile of over five meters in length, covered in feathery, iridescent scales.
+For the wellbeing of the animal the enclosure is unobtrusive, except for a bright red line in the earth three meters outside its perimeter.
 The larger quetzl seems to ignore most of the group, simply levelling a beady-eyed gaze upon each of the visitors.